mjbots/moteus/docs/guides/control-modes.md

 Additionally, the position may be set as a "special value" (NaN for floating point and the debug interface, maximal negative for integer encodings).
 In that case, the position selected is "wherever you are right now".

-A pure velocity mode can be obtained by setting the kp scale to 0 (or permanently so by configuring the kp constant to 0).
-In this case, using the `servo.max_position_slip` configurable parameter may be valuable as per the velocity control section below.

 ## Constant Acceleration Trajectories

 Velocity and acceleration limits can be configured either globally, or